Matt Colville: MCDM Productions

 Colville launched a Kickstarter in 2018 to publish a guide that would help players design strongholds and other features for a Dungeons & Dragons game campaign.
 After seven days, his Kickstarter for Strongholds & Followers raised over $1,000,000 USD, far exceeding its $50,000 goal.
 Colville became known as the "King of Kickstarter" after his success on this Kickstarter.
 This led Colville to found MCDM Productions in 2018, with Strongholds & Followers as the company's first release.
 Colville is the tabletop role-playing game design studio's Head of Writing and Design.
 Following the release of Strongholds & Followers, MCDM Productions ran successful crowdfunding campaigns for additional Dungeons & Dragons supplements such as Kingdoms & Warfare, Where Evil Lives, and Flee, Mortals!.

 He started a crowdfunding on BackerKit to publish an indie tabletop role-playing game and earned nearly $4,000,000 by January 2024.
 He ultimately earned $4.6 million to create this fantasy role-playing game.
 On the success of the crowdfunding campaign for the MCDM RPG, Chase Carter of Dicebreaker commented, "chalk up part of that windfall to Colville's career as a YouTube creator and 5E designer – he gained acclaim as the internet's favourite dungeon master by doling out advice on running D&D campaigns with a killer combination of approachability and wisdom usually only seen in community college adjuncts".
 Draw Steel, formerly titled the MCDM RPG, was included on Polygon's "The most anticipated TTRPG books of 2025" list.
-The game was released in July 2025 with two sourcebooks: "Draw Steel Heroes for players and Draw Steel Monsters for game masters".
+The game was released on July 31, 2025 with two sourcebooks: "Draw Steel Heroes for players and Draw Steel Monsters for game masters".